magronp/bsrnn/docs/training.md

 ```
 python get_val_results.py
 ```
-This will aggregate results into several CSV files, including a summary of SDRs over targets and experiments, and a summary of energy consumption (see [below](#tracking-energy)).
-Note that if you didn't estimate energy consumption beforehand, you should comment the [corresponding line in this script](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L197).
-These results correspond to Table II in the paper.
+This will aggregate results into several CSV files, including a summary of SDRs over targets and experiments, corresponding to Table II in the paper.

-You can also run the notebook `vizualization.ipynb` to produce plots (including Figure 2 and 3 from the paper)
+You can also run the notebook `vizualization.ipynb` to produce plots as in the paper.
+Note that Figure 3 can be plot only if you have tracked energy when training your models (see [below](#tracking-energy)).

 ## Testing